yriveiro/dap-go.nvim/README.md

 # What is DAP Go

-`dap-go.nvim` os an extension for [nvim-dap](https://github.com/mfussenegger/nvim-dap) to configurate Go with Delve debugger.
+`dap-go.nvim` is an extension for [nvim-dap](https://github.com/mfussenegger/nvim-dap)
+to configurate Go with Delve debugger.

 # Table of Content